Located just 15 miles from Morgantown and located on the north side of Cooper's

 Each zip or leg of the course ranges in length from the 201’ starting zip, to the 980’ zip at the conclusion of the course.
 Participants will rappel 45’ from the final platform to the ground.
 After exiting the course, participants will hike from the base of the final tree back to the equipment shed on an nature trail (approximately 10 mins - moderate difficulty).

 |Adventure Level: Exciting

 |Price Per Person: $60.00

 If you're looking to schedule a tour outside of our regular hours, or would like to book a private tour, please complete our private group form below.
 There are no additional charges or fees for private tour when making private tour requests.Private Tour Request Form

 Canopy Tour & Aerial Trekking activities at WVU are open to everyone!
 These activities are always educationally focused and often incorporate environmental education curriculum.
 There are a few guidelines that you should be aware of if you plan to participate, so be sure to review those prior to scheduling (see next section).

-In addition to Adventure WV’s standard Essential Eligibility Criteria (link to this webpage), participants seeking to participate in either the WVU Zip-Line Canopy Tour or Aerial Trekking activities must:
+In addition to Adventure WV’s standard Essential Eligibility Criteria, participants seeking to participate in either the WVU Zip-Line Canopy Tour or Aerial Trekking activities must:

 Participation is not advised and may be denied if any of the following are applicable to the participant: